How higher education institutions spend tuition dollars

 So, as college students pay more for tuition, where is all that money going?

-During move-in day at Boston University, students prepare for the unknown, but one thing they know is that it’s costing them big — $82,000 a year with room and board.
+During move-in day at Boston University (BU), students prepare for the unknown, but one thing they know is that it’s costing them big — $82,000 a year with room and board.

 Michael and Frechell Leachman’s daughter is a freshman who applied to multiple schools, but BU was her favorite, a top-dollar choice.